 - Buyer Protection – You can go for cashless payments if you have a credit card, so there are fewer chances of losing your physical money.
 You are also protected for digital theft because your company can reverse any fraudulent transactions when you file a complaint.

 - Points & Rewards – Different credit cards offer different benefits, such as free hotel stays, cashback, and free flights.
-An example of a cashback card is the Chase Freedom Card offers a 5% cashback on Walmart, Amazon, restaurants, and other partner merchants.
+An example of a cashback card is the Chase Freedom Flex which offers a 5% cashback on Walmart, Amazon, restaurants, and other partner merchants.